 Most students access our services through their school, a shelter or community agency, where they fill out our Referral Paperwork.
-Families can also call our office directly at (734) 994-8100, x 1518.
-Office hours are Monday - Thursday 9am - 4pm.
+Families can also call our office directly at (734) 994-8100, x 1518 during Monday - Thursday, 9am - 4pm.

 Our paperwork is meant to enhance services and our understanding of a student's needs.
 It cannot be used as a barrier to school enrollment or other rights under McKinney-Vento.

 - Conduct training for school and community agency staff regarding McKinney-Vento.